Catalinaisacat/catalinaisacat.github.io/_pages/about.md

 I'm a rising senior from NYU Shanghai, majoring in Neuroscience (honors track) and minoring in Maths.
 I’m privileged to work on computational cognitive neuroscience under the mentoring of <strong style="color: #4b6aa1;"><a href="https://as.nyu.edu/faculty/weiji-ma.html" style="color: #4b6aa1; text-decoration: none;">Prof. Wei Ji Ma</a></strong>, <strong style="color: #4b6aa1;"><a href="https://shanghai.nyu.edu/academics/faculty/directory/zhong-lin-lu" style="color: #4b6aa1; text-decoration: none;">Prof. Zhong-Lin Lu</a></strong>, and <strong style="color: #4b6aa1;"><a href="https://shanghai.nyu.edu/academics/faculty/directory/xing-tian" style="color: #4b6aa1; text-decoration: none;">Prof. Xing Tian</a></strong>.

-I'm interested in **how the human brain proceeds and reacts upon information**, which includes making predictions, selecting important information (attention), translating information into organized knowledge (perception), storing information (memory), as well as amazing higher cognitive processes such as problem-solving, planning, learning, and self-evaluation (metacognition).
+I'm interested in **how the human brain proceeds and reacts upon information**.
+As an information machine, the human brain is a marvel of efficiency and complexity, continuously handling a dynamic influx of sensory input.
+This leads me to wonder if there are some simple but highly adaptive computations shared by different cognitive processes.
+Or, if there are some representations shared across different forms of contexts.
+I am devoted to finding these keys to unlock the black box.

 I mainly use a combination of three tools: **computational models, behavioral/psychophysical experiments, and neural recordings**.
-Computational models are the "flashlight," illuminating the pathway that could be wrong or irrelevant.
-Experiments are the "ground," providing the observable truth that could be chaotic or too complex.
-Neural recordings are the "trace" in our brains, capturing the direct imprint of cognitive processes that could be blurry and intricate.
+Computational models illuminate the pathway that could be wrong or irrelevant.
+Experiments provide the observable truth that could be chaotic or too complex.
+Neural recordings capture the direct imprint of cognitive processes that could be blurry and intricate.
 Having quite a lot of trial and error solely relying on any one of these tools, I realized that the integrated method is essential in evaluating models, improving experiment designs, and building a more holistic and accurate interpretation of data.

 I love interdisciplinary work and collaboration with people from different backgrounds, as innovations often come from unexpected connections and fresh ways of thinking.
 I particularly like borrowing cool ideas/tools from physics, mathematics and computer science although I don’t have enough credits to take many related courses in my undergraduate.
 But I do enjoy learning them myself for research or in my free time for fun.